fooplugins/fooconvert/readme.txt

 = Pro Version =

-The Pro version of FooConvert includes:

-- AI Popup Builder.
+FooConvert Pro adds tools for WooCommerce stores and marketers who want to build better campaigns, learn what works, and connect popups to real business results.

+- AI-assisted popup creation.
-- A/B Testing.
+- A/B testing for popup ideas and offers.
-- Sales revenue attribution.
+- WooCommerce revenue attribution.
-- More blocks for your popups (WooCommerce Apply Coupon Block; WooCommerce Free Shipping Progress Block; Confetti Block).
+- Store-focused popup blocks.
-- WooCommerce Display Rules.
+- WooCommerce targeting rules and shopper behavior triggers.
-- WooCommerce triggers for ecommerce targeting.
-- Lead automation integrations (send to Mailchimp; Mailpoet; Brevo; Custom Webhook).
+- Lead delivery to Mailchimp, MailPoet, Brevo, and custom webhooks.
-- Advanced analytics + longer retention.
+- More detailed analytics with longer data retention.

 = AI Popup Builder =

-Create popup drafts from a chat-based builder that uses FooConvert templates, supported block metadata, conversion guidance, and optional brand context to generate editable bars, flyouts, and overlays.

-- Generate draft popup content from guided prompts and starter campaign ideas.
+Start with a simple prompt and let FooConvert Pro create an editable popup draft for you.
+It can help with campaign ideas, copy, layout, images, and brand fit, so you can launch faster without starting from a blank canvas.

+- Create bars, flyouts, and overlays from natural-language prompts.
+- Use starter prompts for common campaigns like discounts, free shipping, newsletters, and launch offers.
-- Save generated designs as draft FooConvert popups for editing in the block editor.
+- Save generated campaigns as draft popups and keep editing them in the block editor.
-- Use saved Brand Context, local or remote brand extraction, and selected block catalogs to guide output.
+- Match popup colors, fonts, spacing, and button styles to your brand.
-- Generate, import, reuse, or delete AI-created popup images and background images when media generation is available.
+- Generate or reuse matching popup images and backgrounds when image generation is enabled.
-- Review the strategy summary, conversion checklist, activity log, and live preview before editing the draft.
+- Preview the popup and review the conversion strategy before publishing.

 = A/B Testing =

-Run controlled popup experiments so you can compare a published control against one or more variants and choose a winner from real visitor behavior.
+Test different popup ideas against each other and use real visitor behavior to decide what works best.
+Run experiments for offers, headlines, layouts, calls to action, and timing.

-- Create A/B testing experiments from existing published popups and duplicate variants from the control or another variant.
+- Create an experiment from an existing published popup.
-- Split traffic across participants with configurable weights and persistent visitor assignments.
+- Duplicate the control popup to make variants faster.
+- Split traffic evenly or choose custom traffic weights.
-- Optimize for clicks, conversions, or leads.
+- Pick the goal that matters most: clicks, conversions, or leads.
-- Review views, clicks, conversions, leads, goal rate, uplift, confidence, and winning participant status.
+- Compare views, clicks, conversions, leads, goal rate, improvement, and confidence.
-- Enable an automatic winner based of your chosen criteria.
+- Let FooConvert Pro automatically complete the test or apply a winner when your rules are met.

 = Sales Revenue Attribution =

-Connect FooConvert popup engagement to WooCommerce orders so popup performance can be measured by attributed revenue, not only views and clicks.
+See which popups help drive WooCommerce orders.
+FooConvert Pro connects popup engagement to sales, so you can measure campaigns by revenue instead of guessing from views and clicks alone.

-- Attribute sales to the latest qualifying popup click or conversion before the order.
+- Credit sales to the popup interaction that helped lead to the order.
-- Choose whether sales are credited when the order is created or when payment is completed.
+- Choose whether to count revenue when an order is created or after payment is confirmed.
-- Configure the attribution lookback window, dedupe mode, and whether multiple orders in one session can be credited.
-- Store attribution details on WooCommerce orders and FooConvert sale events.
+- Set how far back FooConvert should look for a matching popup interaction.
+- Avoid duplicate credit for the same shopper session.
-- View attributed revenue, sale counts, order rows, recent sales, and top revenue popups in admin reporting.
+- View attributed revenue, order counts, recent sales, and top revenue popups in wp-admin.

 = PRO Blocks =

-Add WooCommerce-focused and engagement-focused blocks to build more persuasive store campaigns inside FooConvert popups.
+FooConvert Pro includes extra popup blocks built for ecommerce offers, cart incentives, and sales campaigns.

-- `Apply Coupon` block: search WooCommerce coupons, apply them from a popup, and optionally close or redirect after apply.
+- `Apply Coupon` block: let shoppers apply a WooCommerce coupon directly from a popup.
-- `Apply Coupon` customization: set layout, label visibility, button style, override applied text, success messages, and friendly error messages.
+- Choose what happens after a coupon is applied, including closing the popup or sending shoppers to the cart or checkout.
-- `Free Shipping Progress` block: show locked, almost-there, unlocked, or unavailable content based on live cart progress.
+- `Free Shipping Progress` block: show shoppers how close they are to free shipping using their live cart total.
-- `Free Shipping Progress` customization: set the threshold, almost-there percentage, tokenized messages, progress bar visibility, percentage display, and styles.
+- Customize the free shipping threshold, almost-there message, unlocked message, progress bar, and styling.
-- `Confetti` block: trigger a confetti burst when the popup opens.
-A great effect for coupons or sales popups.
+- `Confetti` block: add a celebratory effect when a coupon, offer, or sale popup opens.

 = WooCommerce Display Rules =

-Target popups to WooCommerce-specific locations so store campaigns only appear on the shopper journeys where they make sense.
+Show store campaigns only where they make sense.
+WooCommerce display rules help you match the popup to the page, product, and stage of the buying journey.

-- Show popups on the shop, cart, checkout, and My Account pages.
+- Target the shop, cart, checkout, and My Account pages.
-- Target any product page, product tag archive, or product category archive.
+- Show campaigns on product pages, product category pages, or product tag pages.
-- Target any page that contains a WooCommerce template.
+- Target any WooCommerce page when you want a broader store-wide campaign.
-- Target any WooCommerce page, including cart, checkout, shop, account, and product areas.
+- Use exclusions to keep popups away from pages where they do not belong.
-- Use these rules alongside the standard FooConvert include and exclusion rules.
+- Combine WooCommerce rules with FooConvert's standard location and user targeting.

 = WooCommerce Triggers =

-Open popups in response to shopper behavior, cart changes, coupon events, checkout events, and product intent signals.
+Open popups at the right moment in the shopping journey.
+WooCommerce triggers react to cart activity, coupons, checkout events, and product interest.

-- Trigger on product added to cart, product removed from cart, or cart updated.
-- Limit cart triggers by selected products or subtotal comparisons.
+- Show an offer after a shopper adds or removes a product from the cart.
+- Trigger campaigns when cart value is above or below a chosen amount.
-- Trigger on successful coupon application or invalid coupon attempts.
+- Respond when a coupon is applied or when a coupon fails.
-- Trigger on checkout page view, checkout exit intent, checkout errors, or payment failure.
+- Rescue checkout visitors with checkout view, exit intent, error, and payment failure triggers.
-- Trigger on cart idle time, product page views, or high-intent product engagement based on scroll depth, time on page, or repeat views.
+- Reach high-intent shoppers based on product views, time on page, scroll depth, repeat views, or cart idle time.

 = Lead Automation Integrations =

-Send captured leads to external marketing and automation tools after FooConvert saves them locally.
+Keep leads moving after they are captured.
+FooConvert Pro can send new subscribers to the tools your business already uses while still saving the lead inside WordPress.

-- Subscribe leads to a selected Mailchimp audience, with connection testing and list retrieval.
+- Send leads to a selected Mailchimp audience.
-- Subscribe leads to a selected MailPoet list when MailPoet is installed.
+- Add subscribers to a selected MailPoet list.
-- Add or update contacts in a selected Brevo list, including first-name and last-name attributes when available.
+- Add or update contacts in Brevo.
-- POST leads as JSON to a custom webhook endpoint for Zapier, Make, n8n, or custom workflows.
+- Send lead data to Zapier, Make, n8n, or custom systems with webhooks.
-- Add optional webhook headers and review integration error logs from the Leads settings.
+- Test connections, fetch available lists, add webhook headers, and review integration errors from the settings screen.

 = Advanced Analytics + Retention =

-Expand popup reporting with deeper engagement metrics, richer activity charts, WooCommerce revenue data, and configurable data retention.
+Understand more than whether a popup was seen.
+FooConvert Pro gives you deeper campaign reporting so you can improve popups based on clicks, conversions, revenue, and visitor engagement.

-- Track clicks, click-through rate, conversions, conversion rate, engagement rate, positive and negative engagements, and overall sentiment.
+- Track clicks, click-through rate, conversions, conversion rate, engagement rate, and overall sentiment.
-- Include unique visitors, unique sessions, returning visitors, closes, and attributed sales in popup metric queries.
+- See unique visitors, unique sessions, returning visitors, closes, and attributed sales.
-- Add clicks, conversions, closes, sales, and update annotations to popup activity charts.
+- Add clicks, conversions, closes, sales, and update markers to activity charts.
-- Compare week-over-week changes for views, engagements, clicks, and conversions in dashboard metric options.
+- Compare week-over-week changes for views, engagements, clicks, and conversions.
-- Extend analytics retention from the free default to the Pro default of 30 days, with configurable retention and longer activity ranges.
+- Keep analytics data longer with the Pro default of 30 days and configurable retention settings.